Pharmacologic ClassificationsOpioid Agonist/Antagonist

 This medicine is available only with your doctor's prescription.

 A nurse or other trained health professional will give you or your child this medicine.
-This medicine is given as a shot into a muscle or through a needle placed in one of your veins.
+This medicine is given as a shot into a muscle or a vein.

 Your doctor will give you a few doses of this medicine until your condition improves, and then switch you or your child to an oral medicine that works the same way.
 If you have any concerns about this, talk to your doctor.